xuhcc/beancount-exchangerates/README.md

 # Beancount Exchange Rates

-Price source for [Beancount](http://furius.ca/beancount/) that can load data from <https://frankfurter.dev> or other providers with similar APIs, such as <https://fixer.io> or <https://exchangeratesapi.io>.
+Price source for [Beancount](http://furius.ca/beancount/) that can load data from <https://frankfurter.dev> or other providers with similar APIs, such as <https://fixer.io> or <https://exchangeratesapi.io> (both support more symbols than Frankfurter, but only support EUR as `base` currency, at least on their free plans).

 ## Providers